itamarhaber/redis-io-hugo/content/commands/xdel.md

-{
-  "title": "XDEL",
-  "summary": "Removes the specified entries from the stream.
-Returns the number of items actually deleted, that may be different from the number of IDs passed in case certain IDs do not exist.", "group": "stream",
-  "tags": [
-    "Command",
-    "Stream"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(1) for each single item to delete in the stream, regardless of the stream size.", "since": "5.0.0",
-  "return_summary": "@integer-reply: the number of entries actually deleted.", "syntax": "key ID ...",
-  "acl_categories": [
-    "stream",
-    "write",
-    "slow"
-  ]
-}

 Removes the specified entries from a stream, and returns the number of entries deleted, that may be different from the number of IDs passed to the command in case certain IDs do not exist.